 The core in the ERV allows the incoming air to be tempered by the outgoing air, either absorbing heat from the conditioned air in the winter or dissipating heat from the hot entering air to the outgoing air in the summer.

 Using a desiccant wheel or other desiccant media, the ERV can pre-condition the air by removing moisture from the incoming fresh air and transferring it to the air exiting the space.
 This “latent” moisture energy transfer is what makes an ERV different than an HRV (heat recovery ventilator).

 What will affect its operation?

 CLEANLINESS!
 (Like most things in HVAC/R)

 Keep the prefilters clean.
-Entering air can bring in a lot of contaminants that can QUICKLY clog the pre-filter or inlet bug screen.
+Entering air can bring in many contaminants that can QUICKLY clog the pre-filter or inlet bug screen.

 I commonly see leaves and airborne debris in the filter area.
-Cleaning is usually just a matter of using water on the wheel and / or core.
+Cleaning is usually just a matter of using water on the wheel or core.